into head cavity by way of

 I snap at the moon because I bumped into

-A tree.
-The tree, unpriedictably, painfully,
+a tree.
+The tree, unpredictably, painfully,

 was in the throes of a winter snap.
 Is this my